Launched in 2004, DCFüd is an Online Magazine devoted to the food and food lovers of the Washington, DC area.

 Ray (The 5 Paragraph Bitter Food Critic) hasn’t submitted a bio, but you can check his other blog out.

 If you are interested in writing for DCFüd, send a guest submission or some article ideas to email@example.com.

-Disclosure: From time to time, we are given free items, meals, or events.
+Disclosure: From time to time, we are given free items, meals, or entry to events.